 Building a Business on Content Sales

-Publishers explore different pricing models, products.
+Publishers debate different pricing models, products.

 The appeal of paid content is growing.
 Last month, The New York Times embarked on one of the largest tests yet around paid content, introducing a subscription plan for the heaviest users of its site.
 The plan offers three digital subscription options across a variety of devices.
 All Digital Access—Web site, tablet, smartphone—costs $35 per month.